 What Should the Rules Be?

+Now that much of kids’ schooling and social time is happening online, shift your focus from time limits to getting a balanced diet.
 When setting rules, consider your kids’ age, development, and family dynamics.
 Time limits are both more appropriate and easier to enforce at younger ages.
 Domoff and other experts say that it makes the most sense to work backward from your other goals as a family.
-No screens an hour before bedtime because they interfere with sleep; no screens at meals because they interfere with mindful eating and family conversation; screens only when homework is done and they have already played outside.
-Depending on your family setup, this could be two hours a week or two hours a day, and either could be fine.
+No screens an hour before bedtime because they interfere with sleep; no screens at meals because they interfere with mindful eating and family conversation; entertainment screens only after they have already done online schoolwork and played outside or moved their bodies.

 If I’m Too Restrictive, Will It Backfire?